HomeMobile AntennasMountsAccessoriesInstall PhotosOnline SalesOrder FormFrequently Asked QuestionsAbout USLinks

 Or the most expensive, An automatic motorized antenna controller which interfaces with your radio.
 All you do hit the tune button on the radio and the automatic motorized antenna tuner adjusts the antenna to the lowest VSWR.

-Now long does it take for the antenna to go from park position to full extention?
+Now long does it take for the antenna to go from park position to full extension?

 Model 40A-HP & 75A - About 30 sec.